Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 This procedure shows how, under specific conditions, one can recover the classical master equation evolution from the underlying quantum dynamics.

-We now proceed to study the entropy production from the perspective solely of the Pauli master equation~(\ref{Pauli_pauli}).
+We now proceed to study the entropy production from the perspective solely of the Pauli master equation Eq.~(\ref{Pauli_pauli}).
 We review the framework put forth by Schnackenberg~\cite{Schnakenberg1976}.
 This approach is interesting because it also contemplates scenarios beyond the standard thermal-bath interaction.
 Master equations of the form~(\ref{Pauli_pauli}) also find a plethora of applications, from biomolecular processes to financial markets.
-And Schnackenberg's approach allows one to construct an entropy production and an entropy flux, irrespective of what the equation represents.
+And Schnackenberg's approach allows one to construct the entropy production rate and an entropy flux rate, irrespective of what physical system the master equation represents.
+Of course, the physical interpretation of $\dot{\Sigma}$ and $\dot{\Phi}$ is not necessarily evident, in general.
+Notwithstanding, it reproduces the thermal results as a particular case, as one should expect.

 This is an advantage of classical systems and unfortunately cannot be extended to the quantum case.

 The starting point is to consider the evolution of the Shannon entropy

 Differentiating with respect to time and inserting Eq.~(\ref{Pauli_pauli}) yields

 Schnakenberg then proposed that the following quantity be associated with an entropy production: